-Standard Interpretations - Table of Contents|
+Standard Interpretations - (Archived) Table of Contents|

 | Standard Number:||1926.32; 1910.12|

 OSHA requirements are set by statute, standards and regulations.
 Our interpretation letters explain these requirements and how they apply to particular circumstances, but they cannot create additional employer obligations.
 This letter constitutes OSHA's interpretation of the requirements discussed.
 Note that our enforcement guidance may be affected by changes to OSHA rules.
 Also, from time to time we update our guidance in response to new information.
-To keep apprised of such developments, you can consult OSHA's website at http://www.osha.gov
+To keep apprised of such developments, you can consult OSHA's website at https://www.osha.gov

 Deputy Assistant Secretary

 (i) The terms "building" and "work" generally include construction activity as distinguished from manufacturing, furnishing of materials, or servicing and maintenance work.
 The terms include, without limitation, buildings, structures, and improvements of all types, such as bridges, dams, plants, highways, parkways, streets, subways, tunnels, sewers, mains, power lines, pumping stations, heavy generators, railways, * * * excavating,* * *.

-(j) The terms construction, completion, or repair mean the following:(1) all types of work done on a particular building or work at the site thereof * * * 29 CFR 5.2(i) and (j).
+(1) all types of work done on a particular building or work at the site thereof * * * 29 CFR 5.2(i) and (j).

-|Standard Interpretations - Table of Contents|
+|Standard Interpretations - (Archived) Table of Contents|